aselker/cooperation_emergence/reports/project_report_draft1.md

 # Cooperation Emergence in a Greedy Society
 Adam Selker & Nick Sherman

+1) What is the application domain?
+What is the system of interest?
+2) What is the primary experimental question the authors address?
+3) What kind of model do they use?
+4) What methods do they apply to the model?
+Analysis?
+Simulation?
+5) What work does the model do?
+Predict?
+Explain?
+Design?
+6) What validation do the authors report?
+7) How are the results presented?
+Is there a punchline figure?
+How do we interpret it?
+8) How do we interpret the results as an answer to the original question?

 ## Abstract
 Cooperation in a species seems counterintuitive to the idea of "survival of the fittest," as although cooperation as a whole can help a species, greediness can help an individual more.
 Our aim was to explore possible ways that cooperation appears in a population, in order to better understand how it may begin and how it could overcome greedy strategies for survival.
 In order to understand this, we simulate a variety of ways that cooperation could emerge in bacterial colonies on a biofilm, as seen in Hashem et al. Through this research, we determined that cooperation can successfully emerge through such strategies as a "silent cooperator" gene and _________________.